orbeon/orbeon-forms-doc/form-builder/control-settings.md

-# Control Settings
+# Control settings

 <!-- toc -->

 ## Introduction

-The Control Details dialog allows controlling all the aspects the a control besides its label and hint.
+The Control Settings dialog allows controlling all the aspects the a control besides its label and hint.
 The dialog has several tabs, detailed below.

 ### Basic Settings